FoodCorps & Farm to School

-FoodCorps has long been hosting taste test for TCAPS' elementary students.
-One such taste test was such a hit that the recipe is now being used at TCAPS high schools.
+FoodCorps has long been hosting taste tests for TCAPS' elementary students.
+One of those taste test was such a hit that the recipe is now being used at TCAPS high schools.
 Apple Ginger Slaw was used as a topping for fish tacos at TC West Senior High School.
 FoodCorps member Julia Page and TCAPS Food & Nutrition Services Director Tom Freitas stopped by the school to enjoy a few tacos as well.
 Read this FoodCorps blog post to learn more.

 Jan.
 2017: Learning About Seeds, Where Food Comes From & Root Veggie Taste Tests

 FoodCorps Updates for January:

 Cindy Andersen-Schwartz and Jessica Owen's classes learned about the marvels of seeds.
 Students dissected seeds to look for its parts, explored different types of seeds, and made bean seed necklaces so they could see seeds in action.
 After the lesson, several students have shown FoodCorps Service Member Julia Paige the seed coat and cotyledon of their chickpeas off the salad bar in the lunchroom!

 At January's Enrichment Friday, the 3rd and 4th graders learned where common foods come from and the process that foods go through to get to the plate.
 Many kids had no idea that chocolate came from beans or that there was sugar in ketchup!

 Students also participated in a taste test of roasted root veggies in the cafeteria, which included beets and parsnips from local farms.
 Many kids had never seen a beet or a parsnip before, and they enjoyed touching and smelling the whole root.
 Over two hundred kids participated in the taste test, and about 71% said they either liked or loved it.